Giraffe numbers have fallen by nearly half in just 20 years, with this majestic giant already extinct in some countries.

 Percentage of the giraffe population lost in the last 20 years.

 In some rural African communities, bushmeat (wild game) is an important source of protein, and surplus meat is sold for income.
 Some communities believe that consuming giraffe brain and bone marrow will cure HIV/AIDS.
 This myth has accelerated the illegal hunting of this slow-to-reproduce animal.
 Setting foot or neck snares in giraffe habitat is an inexpensive way to kill them so their parts can be sold for profit.

 The Swahili word for giraffe.

 While it can be difficult to enforce anti-poaching laws (where they exist at all), it is also a challenge to change deep-rooted cultural beliefs about wildlife.
 But change is possible.
 When local people can provide more easily for their families, giraffe futures become brighter.
 Community conservation programs provide new jobs and opportunities for income, and help shift attitudes toward animals from "nuisance" to "part of the family."

 The number of giraffes killed every day.
 That’s one every few hours.

-Your gift to the San Diego Zoo Global Wildlife Conservancy sponsors local conservation efforts to affect change across the board, including the rehabilitation, hand-raising, and re-release of orphaned or injured animals.
-Once they’re back in the wild, we watch over them through anti-poaching patrols and aerial surveillance.
-We can’t do it without your help.
+Your gift to the San Diego Zoo Global Wildlife Conservancy sponsors local conservation efforts to affect change in communities that live alongside giraffes.
+This includes the rehabilitation, hand-raising, and release of orphaned or injured animals.
+Once they’re back in the wild, we watch over them with anti-poaching patrols and aerial surveillance.
+Join us.

 What You Can Do, Right Now

-Give $30 today and provide a week of anti-poaching patrols and the manpower to remove a giraffe snare.
+Give $30 today and provide a week of anti-poaching and snare removal patrols.